-Section 1: The Employer will furnish all tools to mechanics hired prior to January 1, 1992 and foul weather gear as needed by mechanics.
+Section 1: The Employer will furnish all tools to mechanics hired prior to January 1, 1992, and foul weather gear as needed by mechanics.

-Section 2: The Safety Director for Broward County shall determine those classifications of maintenance employees which need safety equipment.
-Individual safety shoes, safety glasses, safety gloves and back supports shall be furnished to those maintenance employees needing them, as determined by the Safety Director for Broward County.
+Section 2: The Safety, Security, and Compliance Section Director for the Transportation Department shall determine those classifications of maintenance employees which need safety equipment.
+Individual Electrical Hazard (EH) rated safety shoes, safety glasses, safety gloves and back supports shall be furnished to those maintenance employees needing them, as determined by the Safety, Security, and Compliance Section Director for the Transportation Department.

 Section 3: To ensure the health and safety, all maintenance employees are required to report to work each day in safety shoes.
-All maintenance employees will receive once a year, one pair of safety shoes, which meet OSHA standards.
+All maintenance employees will receive once a fiscal year, one pair of safety shoes, which meet OSHA standards.
 Employees will be provided their safety shoes through one of the County contracted vendors by participating in the voucher process.
-One time per year, eligible employees will be issued a voucher to obtain the base model of safety shoes to be used at the vendor's shoe truck at the employees' work location or an alternate vendor location.
+One time per fiscal year, eligible employees will be issued a voucher to obtain the base model of safety shoes to be used at the vendor's shoe truck at the employees' work location or an alternate vendor location.
 Employees who wish to obtain a pair of safety shoes other than the base model, will have the option to make up the difference in the cost between the selected safety shoes and the base model.

-Section 4: All maintenance department employees will be required to wear clothing supplied by the Division while on duty.
+Section 4: All maintenance section employees will be required to wear clothing and EH rated safety shoes, required by the Transportation Department while on duty.
 Mechanics and maintenance employees will present a neat and clean appearance at all times.
+While employees may have uniforms altered to improve fit or comfort, employees may not tailor uniforms in such a way to as to change the overall appearance of the uniform.

-Section 5: All mechanics hired after January 1, 1992, shall be required to provide all hand tools up to and including sizes to one and one-quarter (11⁄2) inch tools.
-Mechanics and

-Paint and Body Technicians, hired after January 1, 1992, who successfully complete their probationary period by September 30 of a given year will receive a tool allowance of \$250.00 per year, payable the first full pay period in December of that year.
-Thereafter, employees hired after January 1, 1992, will receive a \$250 tool allowance once a year payable the first full pay period in December.
+Section 5: All General and Junior mechanics hired after January 1, 1992, shall be required to provide all hand tools up to and including sizes to one and one-quarter (11/4) inch tools.
+General and Junior Mechanics and Paint and Body Technicians, hired after January 1, 1992, who successfully complete their probationary period by September 30 of a given year will receive a tool allowance of \$300.00 per fiscal year, payable the first full pay period in December of that year.
+Thereafter, employees hired after January 1, 1992, will receive a \$300 tool allowance once a fiscal year payable the first full pay period in December.